-7. IRC funded claimant's sister's receipt of 60 hours per month of one-on-one Behavioral Respite Specialized Individual Training (SIT) from California Psychcare beginning April 1, 2017, and ending September 18, 2017.8 His sister's SIT services were terminated at claimant's mother's request and replaced with routine respite care services.
-California Psychcare's September 2017 termination report also noted that claimant's sister exhibited the following "Behavior Excesses":
+9. IRC funded claimant's receipt of 60 hours per month of one-on-one Behavioral Respite Specialized Individual Training (SIT) from California Psychcare beginning April 1, 2017, and ending September 18, 2017.
+SIT was terminated at claimant's mother's request, and the SIT services were replaced with United Cerebral Palsy of the Inland Empire (UCP) routine respite care.
+California Psychcare's September 2017 termination report noted that claimant was able to independently initiate social interactions, engage in parallel and imaginary play with peers, and had social awareness skills.
+The report also noted the following "Behavior Excesses":